arjish/PreTrainedFullLibrary_FewShot/README.md

-# Few-shot Image Classification: Just Use a Libraryof Pre-trained Feature Extractors and a Simple Classifier [**Paper**](https://arxiv.org/pdf/2101.00562.pdf)
+# Few-shot Image Classification: Just Use a Libraryof Pre-trained Feature Extractors and a Simple Classifier: [**paper**](https://arxiv.org/pdf/2101.00562.pdf)

 ## Use the following links to download the data: